vcidst/rasa-weatherbot/README.md

 Here's the bot output,
 ```
-Bot loaded.
-Type a message and press enter (use '/stop' to exit):
 Your input ->  what's the weather in berlin
 The weather at berlin is 12C with overcast skies

 Your input ->  what's the weather in austria
 The weather at austria is sunny with a chance of rain in the evening, bring your umbrella!

 Your input ->  what's the weather in london
 I do not know what's the weather at londo

 Your input ->  what's the weather in salzburg
 The weather at Austria is sunny with a chance of rain in the evening, bring your umbrella!

 Your input ->  what's the weather in spain
 It is raining heavily at spain right now

 Your input ->  what's the weather in Austria
 I do not know what's the weather at Austria

 Your input ->  what's the weather in vienna
 I do not know what's the weather at Austria
-Your input ->  /stop
 ```